m2lines/Samudra/data/README.md

 ## Producing Input and Prediction Datasets

 ### Preprocessed Datasets (`ds_processed`)
 This is the only model specific step produced by modules in `ocean_emulators.model_preprocessing.<model_module>`.
 The output `ds_processed` can then be fed into the generic preprocessing steps to produce the input dataset.
+These functions should not modify the data in any other way than interpolating velocity data onto the tracer points (the setup/execution of which might depend on the source).

 Example:
 ```python